 This is essentially how much you owe compared to how much you’re allowed to borrow.
 Are your cards maxed out, or far from their limit?

 Recent lender credit checks are an indicator of how much you are seeking to borrow in the near future.

 Generally speaking, banks like to see a credit score of atleast 600 to approve an auto loan with no down payment.
 For people interested in leasing, dealerships typically require a score of at least 650.

 If your credit score is less than the above numbers, there are still options that may allow you to purchase a vehicle.
 Factors that determine loan approval and interest rates include:

 Sometimes your credit score at the dealership may differ slightly from the most recent score you saw on your credit monitoring service.
 Why does this happen?

 Since FICO uses their own, unique algorithm to determine credit scores, their number may vary slightly from a score determined by another credit scoring company.
 The difference in scores between credit bureaus is usually minimal, so don’t let it dissuade you from being proactive about building your credit and monitoring your credit report for signs of identity theft.

 Some people choose to apply with several lenders for auto loans to compare their rates, but others fear that multiple credit checks will negatively affect their credit score.

 It IS true that too many hard pulls can lower your credit.
 However, so that shoppers can compare rates, the law states that all credit pulls occuring within 2 weeks will only count as one credit pull so that it doesn’t lower your score.
 Be sure to only compare loans when you know you are nearly ready to purchase a vehicle.

-Starting April 20,2020, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports for the next year through AnnualCreditReport.com to help you project your financial health during the sudden and unprecedented hardship caused by COVID-19.
+Starting April 20,2020, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through April 20, 2022 at AnnualCreditReport.com to help you project your financial health during the sudden and unprecedented hardship caused by COVID-19.